Andy916/task-manager/README.md

 - Java 17 or higher
 - Maven (included via Maven Wrapper)
 - PostgreSQL installed locally OR access to a cloud PostgreSQL database
+- Docker (optional, for containerized deployment)

 ### Database Setup

-1. Install PostgreSQL on your machine (or use a cloud service like Railway, Supabase, or Render)
+1. Install PostgreSQL on your machine (or use a cloud service like Render, Supabase, or Railway)

 2. Create a database for the application:
    - Open PostgreSQL command line or pgAdmin